Jay Leno Takes An Eco-Friendly Cannabis Sports Car For A Test Drive [Video]

 Since retiring from his gig as host of The Tonight Show, Jay Leno has kept himself busy by focusing on his love of automobiles.
-In addition to attending to his own massive collection of rare and expensive cars and motorcycles, Leno has a weekly show that airs on CNBC called Jay Leno’s Garage devoted to his favorite hobby.
+In addition to tending to his own massive collection of rare and expensive cars and motorcycles, Leno has a weekly show that airs on CNBC called Jay Leno’s Garage devoted to his favorite hobby.

 On a recent episode of the show, Leno took a spin in a 2017 Renew sports car.
 What makes the Renew interesting is that it was designed by former Dell executive Bruce Dietzen with a body and upholstery made from 100 pounds of woven cannabis hemp.
 According to CNBC, the Renew is close to its goal of being “carbon neutral” to produce because the variety of cannabis plants that produce industrial hemp take a lot of carbon from the air while they grow, thus negating any carbon emitted during the vehicle’s manufacture.
 Given that the average car emits close to 10 tons of carbon into the atmosphere during production, bringing that number down to zero is a pretty big deal.